 Still asking yourself, “Are wood pellet grills healthy?
 Are they safe?”
 Yes, and yes, but there are also several ways to further decrease any risk when you BBQ on a pellet grill or smoker.

-Make It Tasty Without Sacrificing Safety
+Making It Tasty Without Sacrificing Safety

 For the health conscious, or for those who can’t live without regular grill use, the following tips will reduce the meat’s exposure to carcinogens while sacrificing almost nothing in terms of flavor.